 |Common Duties||Heating and air conditioning repair, installation and maintenance|

 How Much Can You Earn as an HVAC Tech?

 Nationally, the median annual pay for HVAC technicians was $47,610 in May 2018.

 Salaries will vary based on state, city and employer.
 What’s more, the amount of money an HVAC technician makes can be influenced by their level of experience.
 You can learn more about salaries within the HVAC industry from the Bureau of Labor Statistics.

 A Day in the Life of an HVAC Technician

 Most HVAC technicians work for HVAC and plumbing contractors.
-However, the Bureau of Labor Statistics estimates that nine-percent are self-employed.
+However, the Bureau of Labor Statistics estimates that 9% are self-employed.
 Job opportunities for HVAC techs also exist in education and wholesale.

 HVAC technicians work to repair, install and maintain air conditioning systems at the residential and commercial level.
 They drive to jobs to inspect, diagnose and repair issues.
 Get a more in-depth look at what HVAC technicians do.

 Starting as an HVAC technician could open the door to advancement and career opportunities.
 See the example below to get an idea of common career paths.